 Important: Windows Home Server does not support unattended preinstallation or installation over the network.
 Read the entire guide before preinstalling Windows Home Server.

 - Terms and definitions that are common to the Windows Home Server preinstallation experience.

-- Requirements that apply to your licensing agreement and customisation guidelines.
+- Requirements that apply to your licensing agreement and customization guidelines.

 - System requirements for Windows Home Server.

-- Guidelines for preinstalling and customising Windows Home Server.
+- Guidelines for preinstalling and customizing Windows Home Server.

 - Guidelines and instructions for creating a server recovery solution.

 See Windows Home Server OEM Preinstallation Kit User's Guide .pdf 498 KB

 The documents below contain late-breaking information to help you set up and run Windows Home Server and Windows Home Server Power Pack 1, Power Pack 2, and Power Pack 3.
 They are each divided into three sections:

 - Preinstallation - contains information that you need before you install.